The Stringybark Times Past Award 2019

 Unlike many other short story competitions which use only writers as judges, we choose judges who are voracious readers (and who may or may not be writers).
 Writers write for readers and so it makes sense that we use readers as judges first and foremost.
 We try to choose judges with differing interests and skills.
 It is quite possible that one of our judges hates (or loves) the genre or theme you are writing about.
 This may lead to some bias.
 However, with our usual four judges and the need to only get three on side we feel this is a fair way of dealing with subjective processes.

 Stories are rejected not authors, so please do not feel bad if your story does not win/get published.
 For specific advice on you story, consider purchasing feedback.
 See #14.

 Yes.
-But it will cost you A$15 per story.
+But it will cost you A$18 per story.
 Click here for more information.

-No, unless you are a place-getter.
+Not unless you are a place-getter.
 Please see answers 3 and 15.
 Place-getters (that is, authors who are placed first, second or third) receive a free copy.
-We sometimes provide a copy of the e-book to highly commended authors.
+We also provide a copy of the e-book to highly commended authors.
 See details of the specific competition.